Quantum Adaptive Self-Attention for Quantum Transformer Models: Methodology

 To enrich the representational capacity of the Transformer encoder, we introduce a novel \texttt{QuantumLayer} module that integrates parameterized quantum circuits (PQC) into a residual learning structure.
 Each token embedding $x \in \mathbb{R}^d$ is first projected into a quantum-compatible latent space $\mathbb{R}^n$, where $n$ denotes the number of qubits:

-where $W_q \in \mathbb{R}^{n \times d}$ is a learnable projection matrix, and $t$ is a scalar encoding of the sequence length, used to condition the quantum processing on global temporal context.
+where $W_q \in \mathbb{R}^{n \times d}$ is a learnable projection matrix, and (consistently with Eq.~(\ref{eq:qlayer_out}) and the earlier overview) the scalar sequence-length encoding $t$ is added to $h_q$ \emph{at the PQC input}, i.e.\ the circuit receives $h_q + t$, to condition the quantum processing on global temporal context.
+We note that with a fixed context length ($L{=}20$ throughout the main benchmarks) $t$ is a constant shared by all tokens and all sequences, so it reduces to a fixed global offset on the encoding angles and its value in this setting is limited; it would act as a genuinely input-dependent conditioning signal only under variable-$L$ training, which we leave to future work.

-The resulting vector $h_q$ is fed into a parameterized quantum circuit $\text{QC}(\cdot)$ with $L_q$ layers and $n+1$ qubits, implemented using a data reuploading strategy.
-Each layer of the PQC applies a combination of single-qubit rotations ($RX$, $RZ$, $RY$) and entangling gates (e.g., $CNOT$), allowing the circuit to perform complex non-classical transformations:
+The resulting vector $h_q$ is fed into a parameterized quantum circuit $\text{QC}(\cdot)$ with $L_q$ layers and $n+1$ qubits, using a single angle-encoding layer followed by trainable variational layers.
+Each layer of the PQC applies a combination of single-qubit rotations ($R_X$, $R_Y$, $R_Z$) and entangling CNOT gates, allowing the circuit to perform complex non-classical transformations:

 where $\langle Z_j \rangle$ denotes the expectation value of the Pauli-$Z$ operator measured on qubit $j$.

 The output from the quantum circuit is then projected back to the original feature space and added to the input as a residual enhancement: